Undergraduate Academic Regulations

 Departments proposing new degrees, majors, additional majors, and/or minors must complete a New Academic Program Process (NAPP Step 2) form.
 This should include any and all notations to the university diploma and/or transcript (new degrees, majors, minors, options).
 Departments proposing to offer a new degree, major, additional major and/or minor must follow university policies for approval as follows:

-• Document the program by completing the New Academic Program Process (NAPP Step 2) form.
+Document the program by completing the New Academic Program Process (NAPP Step 2) form.
 Departments proposing new degrees and majors must complete this form and attach course descriptions, curriculum proposal, list of present faculty who will support the program, and verify the availability of other units' courses.
 This documentation must indicate the starting semester for the program, and in the case of new majors, also indicate if it is available only as a major/additional major/minor, or in combination.

-• Receive department approval.
+Receive department approval.

-• Receive dean and College Council approval.
+Receive dean and College Council approval.

-• Submit all program documentation complete with College Council approval to the Vice Provost for Education.
+Submit all program documentation complete with College Council approval to the Vice Provost for Education.
 New majors or degrees will not be processed without the approval of the Provost's Office.

-• The Provost's Office will approve or deny, and inform the sponsoring department and Enrollment Services.
+The Provost's Office will approve or deny, and inform the sponsoring department and Enrollment Services.

-• The department may then publicize and offer the program for student enrollment.
+The department may then publicize and offer the program for student enrollment.

 Inter-campus Undergraduate Student Transfer Process

-Undergraduate students enrolled at either the Pittsburgh or Doha campuses of Carnegie Mellon University may request consideration for internal transfer to the other undergraduate campus through a formal application process.
-Students must be in good standing with a QPA of 3.0 or higher, and must have completed two full semesters at their campus of initial enrollment.
-The first step in the process is consultation with the student's home campus Associate Dean for Education to fully discuss their potential interest in a transfer.
-Students will be required to document their interests and offer a compelling academic and/or personal rationale to support their inter-campus transfer request application.
-The deadline for application is the first day of the spring semester for transfer in the subsequent fall semester.
+Students must be in good standing, and have completed two full semesters at their campus of initial enrollment.
+Students should consult with their home campus Associate Dean for Education to fully discuss their interest in a transfer and to understand the conditions and process for applying.
+Students will be required to document a compelling academic and/or personal rationale to support their inter-campus transfer request application.
+The deadline for application is the last day of fall classes in the fall semester for transfer in the subsequent fall semester.